hanyki/Traveler-Info-GeoServices-REST/README.md

 ## Issues ##
 * Camera service "works" in that it generates a response, but the response is missing data.
-* Need to eliminate "__type" properties from response.

 ## Links ##